Béarn: Middle Ages

 The Vascons settled on the land between the Garonne and the Pyrenees, which the Franks had conquered from the Visigoths, and from the 6th century onwards controlled this territory; a duchy of Vasconia (then Gascony) was formed.
 In the 7th century, Odon had a large kingdom stretching from the Pyrenees to the Loire with Toulouse as its capital.
 The language commonly spoken by the Vascons was Aquitanian, although its area of influence continued to decline with the increasing Romanisation of the region from the 1st century BC.
 The Duchy of Gascony became fragmented from the 9th century onwards, allowing the creation of the Viscounty of Bearn.
-The people of Béarn thus organised themselves for the first time in an entity of their own.
+The people of Béarn thus organised themselves for the first time into an entity of their own.
 The first reigning dynasty was the Centulle family.
 It was also at this time, around the 8th or 9th century, that Beneharnum was devastated by the Normans.
 Morlaàs then became the new capital of a nascent principality.
 The Centulle allowed the primitive Béarn to extend to the south and east, and several marriages led to the integration of the viscounty of Oloron around 1050 and then that of Montaner in 1085.
 The county of Orthez was annexed in 1194 under the Moncade dynasty, and all these territories together formed the historic Béarn, which kept its borders intact until the Revolution.